chayanchatterjee/starter-hugo-academic/content/authors/admin/_index.md

     url: https://www.vanderbilt.edu/

 # Short bio (displayed in user profile at end of posts)
 bio: Dr. Chayan Chatterjee is the A.I. for New Messengers Postdoctoral Fellow at Vanderbilt University.
-His research focuses on application of artificial intelligence to study gravitational waves - tiny ripples in space-time created by colliding black holes and neutron stars.
-Besides all things astronomy, he is passionate about literature, films, photography and travelling.
+His research focuses on application of machine learning to study gravitational waves - tiny ripples in space-time created by colliding black holes and neutron stars.

 # Interests to show in About widget
 interests: